What is SEO? – Essence and principles

 - SEO methods are organic and PPC targets paid traffic;

 - SEO is a continuous process.
 PPC leads to immediate results but only as long as you keep paying;

 - Paid search targets exposure and top rankings.
 Organic traffic builds reputation and authority;

 - The buying cycle is shorter in PPC, compared to SEO;

-- Organic traffic makes up for 90% of the overall Internet traffic.
+- Organic traffic makes up to 90% of the overall Internet traffic.

 So, can we now summarize what is SEO and what it does?
 Optimization for search engines, but for people too.
 It encompasses processes on and off the website.
 It’s a continuous and (mostly) free methodology with long-term results.

 How about you?
-How well do you incorporate SEO in your overall business strategy?
+How well do you incorporate SEO into your overall business strategy?
 Contact us today and we will find a way to boost your business!